delanyodevio/griotdigest/posts/2020-05-17-our-thoughts-and-decisions-your-destination-and-achievements.md

 caption: Thoughts and Decisions; directions of life
 publishAt: 2020-05-17T17:07:46.581Z
 keywords: Thoughts, Decisions,  Destination, Achievements.
+---

-summary: Through this vague journey of life, I have come across prominent and futuristic individuals.
+Through this vague journey of life, I have come across prominent and futuristic individuals.
 These people have attained self actualization and have seen in me far beyond what I thought I could achieve.
----

 Indeed,the one who pays respect to the great paves the way for his own greatness.
 On the same path of this journey,I have met people who have certainly settled for less just for survival so as their actions and associations.
 And they've said to me, "life is all about survival."
 To the best of my determination,I've realized that the state of these two groups has emanated from their respective thoughts and decisions.
 One is comfortable with the little they earn for survival while the other is determined to soar high since there is no growth in comfort.
 There is more to life than just a mere survival.
 Decisions make men, indeed.